 open/close all folders

-- Lipton's corporation ran a series of ads for its iced tea products, in which an animate snowman skeleton wanders into a convenience store in the dead of summer, downs a bottle of iced tea, and recrystalizes into a decidely sinister-looking snowman, who then steals a carrot and stalks-off.
+- Nestle corporation ran a series of ads for its "Nestea Cool" iced tea products, in which an animated snowman skeleton wanders into a convenience store in the dead of summer, downs a bottle of iced tea, and recrystallizes into a decidedly sinister-looking snowman, who then steals a carrot and stalks off.

 - Another one had the snowman get stuck in a dryer while looking for his hat.
-A woman comes in and stuffs her clothes in the drier.
-The skeleton snatches away her iced tea, drinks it, reforms into a snowman, and pulls her bra out of his stomach.
+A woman comes in and stuffs her clothes in the dryer.
+The skeleton snatches away her iced tea, drinks it, reforms into a snowman, and pulls her bra out of his chest.

 - Conversely, there was an oft-repeated ad for Campbell's soup which began with a small snowman walking inside a house to get a bowl of soup, and melting away as the soup warms it up... revealing it was really a boy underneath.

 - Ice Mountain bottled water often featured a constantly-melting snowman who needed replenishing with the titular bottled water.

 - Irn Bru parody of the flight sequence from The Snowman (see Western Animation).